tamalchowdhury/reddit-like-site/README.md

 I deployed a branch of this code into Heroku.
 After deploying and setting up the env variables, the site was showing **Not Found** error.
 I realized that the `/build/` folder was being ignored in .gitignore.
 So after pushing it to the repo, it now works fine.

+## Notes after sharing on the dev community

+People right out started spamming the site.
+People posted content with unreasonable amount of data beyond the limit.
+Someone started posting NiggerNiggerNigger.. and flodded my database.
+They did this because it can be done.
+So it's my turn to make it a bit more secure.

 ## To Do

 - Add option to display the text body under the posts